SAP Licensing FAQ for IT Leaders, Procurement Teams, and SAP Administrators

 A: In many cases, standard SAP-named user licenses cover access to various modules (like BW or CRM), but some products and modules have unique licensing models:

-• SAP BW (Business Warehouse/BW4HANA): SAP BW is typically used for reporting and analytics.
+- SAP BW (Business Warehouse/BW4HANA): SAP BW is typically used for reporting and analytics.
 Users who access BW (e.g., to run reports or design queries) still need an SAP-named user license.
 The same Professional or Limited user license from ECC often covers BW usage if BW is part of your SAP ERP environment.
 However, if you have standalone BW users (who only use BW and not the core ERP), you might license them with a specific analytics user type.
 SAP historically offered “SAP Business Information User” or similar licenses for users limited to reporting.
 In modern contracts, you’d map these users to an appropriate license category (potentially a cheaper license type since they only consume reports).
-Also, BW has an engine license aspect: large deployments of BW might be licensed by the volume of data or number of records (especially for BW on HANA, sometimes an additional HANA cost if not covered under runtime licenses).
+Additionally, BW has an engine licensing aspect: large deployments of BW may be licensed based on the volume of data or number of records (especially for BW on HANA, where an additional HANA cost may be incurred if not covered under runtime licenses).

-• SAP CRM (Customer Relationship Management): SAP CRM (the on-premise CRM as part of SAP Business Suite) also uses named users.
-If your SAP CRM is integrated with ECC under the same license agreement, a user with an ECC Professional license can usually use CRM functionality if your contract includes the CRM component.
+- SAP CRM (Customer Relationship Management): SAP CRM (the on-premise CRM as part of SAP Business Suite) also uses named users.
+If your SAP CRM is integrated with ECC under the same license agreement, a user with an ECC Professional license can typically utilize CRM functionality if their contract includes the CRM component.
 In some cases, SAP sold CRM-specific user licenses (like “CRM Sales Professional User”), which were analogous to Professional users but for the CRM module.
-The key is to ensure your contract includes the CRM application usage.
+The key is to ensure that your contract includes the usage of the CRM application.
 CRM may also have engine metrics (for example, you might license a certain number of business partner records, depending on the version).
 The newer SAP C/4HANA (the suite replacing traditional CRM, including Sales Cloud, Service Cloud, etc.) is a cloud service sold by subscription.
 An ECC on-prem license would not cover them; instead, you purchase subscriptions for each user of C/4HANA cloud applications.

-• Other Modules: Always check if a particular SAP product is considered part of your ERP license or a standalone product.
+- Other Modules: Always verify whether a particular SAP product is included in your ERP license or is a standalone product.
 For example, SAP Solution Manager is technically free for SAP customers to manage the landscape (no extra license cost, as long as you have any SAP license).
-On the other hand, products like SAP BusinessObjects BI or SAP Analytics Cloud have separate licensing (BOBJ has named the user or concurrent session licenses; Analytics Cloud is subscription by user).
-SAP’s price list and product documentation specify how each is licensed.
+On the other hand, products like SAP BusinessObjects BI or SAP Analytics Cloud have separate licensing models (BOBJ uses named user or concurrent session licenses; Analytics Cloud is subscription-based by user).
+SAP’s price list and product documentation specify the licensing terms for each.
 If in doubt, consult SAP’s official licensing guide for that product or ask your SAP account manager to clarify.

 License Reclassification and Optimization